-In recent years, the health care industry kept on chugging along, creating jobs - including many with quite decent levels of pay - while the broader economy tanked, and has been slow to resume growth.
-Employment levels for the broad economy aren't expected to return to the pre-recession peak until the end of 2014.
-In fact, Oregon had about the same number of jobs in 2011 as in 2000, and the private sector actually lost 1 percent during that decade-plus time frame.
+In recent years, the health care industry kept on chugging along, creating jobs - including many with quite decent levels of pay - while the broader economy tanked, and then slowly resumed growth.
+Employment levels for the broad economy aren't expected to return to the pre-recession peak until the early part of 2015.
+From 2000 through 2013, the number of jobs in Oregon has grown by 3 percent.
+The private sector also gained 3 percent in that time frame.

 So where have all the health care workers come from?
 Is it possible that some laid-off workers made a transition to health care payrolls as other industries slowed down?

 There is a source that lets us dig into questions like this: the Oregon Employment Department's Unemployment Insurance (UI) wage records.
 These data are collected as part of the unemployment insurance program and provide information on workers' wages, hours worked, and industries of employment for all workers covered by UI.
 Using these administrative wage record files, it is possible to match today's health care workforce with the workforce just before the Great Recession took hold at the end of 2007.

 In the fourth quarter of 2013, 190,368 Oregon workers held jobs in the health care industry.
 Nearly half of them (47%) were already working in health care when the Great Recession hit in the fourth quarter of 2007 (Table 1).